Staff Occupational Therapist

 7. Knowledge to apply all health and safety regulations to minimize and mitigate risks in the provision of patient care and environmental maintenance.

 (c) Assignment.
 OTs at this grade level must meet state regulatory requirements to be considered at the full performance level.
 This level is practiced independently and is responsible for performing OT assessment and treatment interventions.
 Incumbent will demonstrate a full professional understanding of the theories of treatment in OT and their proper application through the use of activity analysis, behavioral intervention, and therapeutic procedures.
 Assigned to all program areas which are covered by Rehabilitation Services and provide professional, OT services in the assigned area.
 OTs at this level may be given general assignments in any OT program area .

-Physical Requirements: Heavy lifting, 45 pounds and over, use of fingers, both hands required, reaching above shoulder.
-Walking/standing (8 hours), both legs required (1 prosthetic).
-Far vision correctable in one eye to 20/20 and to 20/40 in the other.
-Ability to distinguish basic colors, ability to distinguish shades of colors, hearing (aid permitted) and mental and emotional stability.
+Physical Requirements: Heavy lifting, 45 pounds and over, use of fingers, both hands required.
+Reaching above shoulder, walking (8 hours), standing (8 hours), both legs required (1 prosthetic), Fair vision correctable in one eye to 20/20 and to 20/40 in the other.
+Ability to distinguish basic colors, ability to distinguish shades of colors, hearing (aid permitted), and mental and emotional stability.

 The full performance level of this vacancy is GS 11.
 The actual grade at which an applicant may be selected for this vacancy is in the range of GS-7 to GS-11.

 IMPORTANT: A transcript must be submitted with your application if you are basing all or part of your qualifications on education.